erdincd/Misfit-through-XAI/README.md

 ## Introduction

 This project aims to enhance our understanding of misfit using explainable AI techniques.
 It includes the necessary data and scripts to generate the plots presented in the book chapter.

+You can follow this README file or [this notebook](https://colab.research.google.com/drive/15EdqUIpe-8kTYpuw4J06DpsPDv7eZGJl#scrollTo=VL-FNnfztn2_) to reproduce the plots or apply the models to your data.

 ## Installation